ezechiaskumbu77/alx-system_engineering-devops/0x02-shell_redirections/README.md

-17. Script that displays all the lines in the file /etc/passwd that do not contain the patter "bin"
+18. Script that displays all line of the file /etc/ssh/sshd_config starting with a letter